Refinement on spectral Tur\'{a}n's theorem: Refinement of spectral Tur a n theorem

 If $x_u\ge x_c$, then we choose $|B|-1$ vertices of $B$ and delete its incident edges to vertex $c$, then we move these $|B|-1$ vertices into $D$ and join these vertices to vertex $u$.
 We denote the new graph by $G^*$.
 Then $\lambda (G^*) > \lambda (G)$.
 Thus we conclude in the new graph $G^*$ that $B$ is a single vertex, say $B=\{b\}$; see (c) in Figure \ref{fig-6}.
 In what follows, we will exchange the position of $u$ and $c$.
 Note that $c\in V_1$ is adjacent to a vertex $b\in V_1$ and all vertices of $V_3 \cup \cdots \cup V_r$.
 Now, we move vertex $c$ outside of $V_1$ and put vertex $u$ into $V_1$.
 Thus the new center $c$ is adjacent to a vertex $u\in V_1$, a vertex $b\in V_2$ and all vertices of $V_3 \cup \cdots \cup V_r$.
 Note that $bu\notin E(G^*)$.
 Hence $G^*$ has the same structure as the previous case, and then we may assume that $|D|=1$. \end{proof}

 From the above discussion, we know that $G$ is isomorphic to the graph defined as in Lemma \ref{lem42}.
-By applying Lemma \ref{lem42}, we know that $\lambda (G) \le \lambda (Y_r(n))$.
+By applying Lemma \ref{lem42}, we obtain that $\lambda (G) \le \lambda (Y_r(n))$.
 Moreover, the equality holds if and only if $G=Y_r(n)$.
-This completes the proof. \end{proof}
+This completes the proof of Theorem \ref{thm214-restate}. \end{proof}